nandorojo/expo-eas-semantic-release/README.md

 + pod ‘expo-dev-menu’, path: ‘../../../node_modules/expo-dev-menu’, :configurations => :debug
 ```

-This should be solved with a config plugin, but I don't know how yet 🙃
+This should be solved with a config plugin, but I don't know how yet 🙃 So I'm sticking to `patch-package` for now.